-At the District Metered Area (DMA) level, which provides a more localized assessment of water loss, the company tanks were desludged, and 6,948 sewer manholes were cleaned.
-Additionally, 542.13 kilometers of sewer lines were cleared to prevent blockages and maintain system integrity.
+At the District Metered Area (DMA) level, which provides a more localized assessment of water loss, the company also made significant progress, bringing down losses from 35% in 2022, to 31% in 2023, and further to 27% in 2024.

 These reductions reflect Maynilad's continued investments in leak detection, pipe rehabilitation, pressure management, and metering accuracy to ensure more efficient water distribution and minimize wastage.